top of page

 ART GALLERY OF BURLINGTON

-The 2026 FUSION Conference takes place May 23–24 at the Art Gallery of Burlington, bringing together three powerhouse voices in contemporary clay: Tony Clennell, Bruce Cochrane, and Kiefer Floreal from The Great Canadian Pottery Throwdown.
-This is a rare opportunity to learn directly from three artists shaping the field today and to connect with peers from across the province.
+The 2026 FUSION Conference took place May 23–24 at the Art Gallery of Burlington, bringing together three powerhouse voices in contemporary clay: Tony Clennell, Bruce Cochrane, and Kiefer Floreal from The Great Canadian Pottery Throwdown.
+This sold-out event brought participants a rare opportunity to learn directly from three artists shaping the field today and to connect with peers from across the province.

 Art Gallery of Burlington